Best Weightlifting Shoes in 2020: Powerlift vs. Adipower vs. Romaleos

-The material quality of the Women’s Inov-8 335 is high.
-The sole features an enhanced grip, something for which Inov-8 are well known.
+The material quality of the Women's Inov-8 335 is high.
+The sole features an enhanced grip, something for which Inov-8 is well known.
 The Fastlift features a unique outsole that makes use of suction cup technology to maximize the floor grip.
 The inverse checker plate allows for maximum leading edges for ground contact.

-The Women’s Inov-8 335 is a true hybrid cross trainer shoe that allows for serious heavy lifting while also providing the flexibility needed for plyometric movements.
-Even though it is possible to run in the 335, you wouldn’t want to do so for an extended period.
-But, for the trainer who wants to move rapidly between heavyweight and jump, sprint or body weight exercises, the Inov-8 335 may well prove to be the lightest, most durable and most flexible shoe that they will find.
+The Women's Inov-8 335 is a true hybrid cross trainer shoe that allows for serious heavy lifting while also providing the flexibility needed for plyometric movements.
+Even though it is possible to run in the 335, you wouldn't want to do so for an extended period.
+But, for the trainer who wants to move rapidly between heavyweight and jump, sprint, or bodyweight exercises, the Inov-8 335 may well prove to be the lightest, most durable, and most flexible shoe that they will find.

 The Fastlift 315 is another alternative if you want to stay in the Inov-8 family and is our pick for one of the top 2 best women's weightlifting shoes.